WESTERN HORSE RIDING

 The Differences in Riding Styles

-For new riders, it can be a bit confusing understanding western riding vs English riding.
+For new riders, it can be a bit confusing to understand western riding vs English riding.
 There are some slight differences in riding styles, but there are also some similarities.

 English Riding Vs Western Riding